integr8ly/integreatly-operator/test-cases/tests/products/h27-verify-that-user-with-uppercase-letters-can-be-created-in-3s.md

 11. In OpenShift console (when logged in as your github user), select the launcher on the top right menu -> API Management -> Github IDP and log in to 3scale
     > Verify that you can successfully log in
-12. Go to Account settings (top right menu) -> Personal -> Personal Details
+12. Go to Account settings (top left menu) -> Personal -> Personal Details
     > Verify that your username contains only lowercase letters
 13. Change some letter in your username to uppercase letter (e.g. myuser -> Myuser) and confirm the change
     > Verify that after RHOAM operator reconciles (~5 minutes), your username is changed back to lowercase letters